 - Food insecurity is the state of being without reliable access to enough affordable, nutritious food.
-It is defined by people who must skip meals, cut back on the quality or quantity of what they eat or rely on emergency food.14 - In 2018, 37.2 million people lived in food insecure households.15 In Los Angeles County, about 1 in 7 people (and 1 in 5 children) are food insecure. - If we collectively work together to ensure that 25% of all food lost today was consumed, it would be sufficient to feed 870 million people.16 - Without access to healthy foods, a nutritious diet and good health are out of reach for millions of people.17 Donating just a small amount of surplus food, including fresh fruit, vegetables and grains, can help feed hungry families and help contribute to a balanced diet.
+It is defined by people who must skip meals, cut back on the quality or quantity of what they eat, or rely on emergency food.
+14 - In the United States, 50 million people are food insecure.15 In Los Angeles County, about 1 in 6 people, or 1.4 million people are food insecure.16 - We could feed all the 795 million people suffering from severe hunger and malnutrition globally if we donated only 25% of the world's wasted food.17 - Lack of access to fresh foods like produce, meat, and dairy are the biggest source of malnourishment for US families.18 Donating just a small amount of surplus food, including fresh fruit, vegetables and grains, can help feed hungry families and help contribute to a balanced diet.

+Have you ever checked the garbage cans after lunch?
 Food is the largest single source of waste in California, comprising 15.5% of the total amount of stuff that gets thrown away.
-In fact, about 40% of all the food produced in the United States is never consumed.7
+In fact, about 40% of all the food produced in the United States is never consumed-it is wasted!7